They say…

 “Discount slabs of bland lager.”

 As I began my beer-writing career with bottle reviews, some of the earliest I was asked to write were on the subject of the trade in general.
 For the sake of completeness, I’m reproducing this short piece written for Fuller’s Fine Ale Newsletter in 2007.
 Not much has changed on the supermarket side, and if Real Ale in a Bottle as a category really is a “sleeping giant”, it’s still snoring loudly.
-But I was prescient in noticing the diversifying routes to market for microbrewed beers.
-The one outlet that didn’t seem so much of a factor back then was the taproom and brewery shop, which for many new breweries has since proved a vital way of cutting out the middleman.
+But I was prescient in noticing the diversifying routes to for microbrewed beers.
+The one outlet that didn’t seem so much of a factor back then was the taproom and brewery shop, which for many new has since proved a vital way of cutting out the middleman.

 Back in the 1970s, buying beer to drink at home meant going to a closeted-off corner of the local pub and choosing between the owning brewery’s light, pale and brown ales in thick half-pint deposit bottles.
-If you were lucky you might also be offered similarly packaged specimens of Mackeson, Guinness and White Shield, plus Gold Label rationed by the third-pint “nip”.
+If you were lucky you might also be offered similarly packaged specimens of Mackeson, and White Shield, plus Gold Label rationed by the third-pint “nip”.

 80% of beer sales back then were on-sales, and the consumption of alcohol outside the confines of a pub still carried a social stigma.
-While it was fine to pick up a stout or for Granny who didn’t get out much, or head off to a social gathering armed with that retro style icon, the Party Seven, anything else might be viewed as problem drinking.
+While it was fine to pick up a stout or barley wine for Granny who didn’t get out much, or head off to a social gathering armed with that retro style icon, the Party Seven, anything else might be viewed as problem drinking.

 The intervening decades have seen a huge change in attitudes and consumption patterns.
 Against a trend of overall decline in beer sales in the UK, off-trade sales now stand at 40% and rising.
 But the dingy off-license entrances are no more, and the recent news that Scottish Courage [update: now part of Heineken] are withdrawing Newcastle Brown in old-style deposit bottles demonstrates the insignificance of the pub when it comes to carry-out.